MA and PhD in Asian Studies

 With the guidance of their supervisor, students are expected to explore niche areas of research on Asian Studies that engage current global theoretical and methodological approaches.

-The Program and its Requirements
+The Programs and their Requirements

 Phd in Asian Studies